 Research and Development Program Updates

 IMO-2125 and IMO-8400 are the Company’s lead clinical development drug candidates.
 IMO-2125 is an oligonucleotide-based agonist of Toll-like receptor (TLR) 9.
 IMO-8400 is an oligonucleotide-based antagonist of TLRs 7, 8, and 9.
-The Company also announced during the fourth quarter of 2015, the first two development targets from its proprietary 3GA Technology platform: NLRP3 (NOD-like receptor family, pyrin domain containing protein 3) and DUX4 (Double Homeobox 4).
-The Company continues to evaluate these and other potential targets for clinical proof of concept.
-The Company plans to take the first 3GA candidate into human proof of concept studies in 2017.
+The Company also announced, in early 2017, the selection of the first development target from its proprietary 3GA technology platform.
+The company plans to disclose the specific target, disease and clinical pathway in the second half of 2017.
+The Company plans to take the first 3GA candidate (IDRA 008) into human proof of concept studies in 2018.

 Toll-like Receptor (TLR) Agonism

-Idera’s development program in immuno-oncology is based on the rationale that intra-tumoral injections of IMO-2125, a TLR9 agonist, will activate dendritic cells and modulate the tumor microenvironment to potentiate the anti-tumor activity of checkpoint inhibitors.
-This rationale is supported by pre-clinical data in multiple tumor types.
-These studies have led Idera into a strategic alliance with the University of Texas MD Anderson Cancer Center to evaluate the combination of intra-tumoral IMO-2125 with checkpoint inhibitors.
+Idera’s development program in immuno-oncology is based on the rationale that intra-tumoral injections of IMO-2125, a TLR9 agonist, will activate dendritic cells and modulate the tumor microenvironment to potentiate the anti-tumor activity of checkpoint inhibitors and other immunotherapies.
+This rationale is supported by both pre-clinical data in multiple tumor types as well as emerging clinical results and translational research from ongoing trials.